 Our mission is to provide qualifying Tuscaloosa residents with the very highest quality of safe, decent and affordable housing.
 THA currently manages 695 public housing apartments at five locations throughout the city.
 Our apartments range in size from efficiency units to 5 bedroom apartments and are designed to meet the needs of single individuals, families, and the elderly and disabled.
 Below is a list of our public housing neighborhoods:

 We’re always actively seeking opportunities to improve our housing portfolio.
-The revitalization of McKenzie , Rosedale, Rosedale III (Elderly), and Jackson Apartments are shining examples of what can be accomplished through collaborative public and private partnerships.
-McKenzie, Rosedale, and Jackson Apartments are mixed-financed developments which include public housing units as well as Section 8 units and Low-Income Housing Tax Credit (LIHTC) units.
+The revitalization/ construction of McKenzie, Rosedale, Rosedale III (Elderly), Jackson Apartments, and Jackson II Apartments are shining examples of what can be accomplished through collaborative public and private partnerships.
+These communities are mixed-financed developments which include public housing units as well as Section 8 units and Low-Income Housing Tax Credit (LIHTC) units.
 The properties are currently managed by Hollyhand Companies, Inc.